showchan33/onprem-k8s-monitoring/README.md

 # onprem-k8s-monitoring

-This repository provides a way to monitor multiple machines running in an on-premise environment using Grafana and Prometheus deployed on Kubernetes.
+This tool monitors multiple machines running in an on-premises environment using Grafana and Prometheus, without joining them in a Kubernetes cluster.

 ## Overview